CollinHeist/TitleCardMaker/docs/user_guide/connections.md

 ## Authentication

-If you expose your instance of TCM _outside_ our LAN (through a reverse proxy or some other means), it is recommended to enable Authentication so that a username and password are required to access TCM.
+If you expose your instance of TCM _outside_ your LAN (through a reverse proxy or some other means), it is recommended to enable Authentication so that a username and password are required to access TCM.